-On Sunday, Facebook published its first ever Civil Rights Audit, which aimed to gauge the areas Facebook needs to focus on to strengthen civil rights and liberties on the platform.
-More than 90 civil rights organisations contributed to the audit, according to Facebook.
+On Sunday, Facebook published its first ever Civil Rights Audit, which aimed to gauge the areas Facebook needs to focus on in order to strengthen civil rights and liberties on the platform.
+Over 90 civil rights organizations contributed to the audit, according to Facebook.

 The report also contains a number of recommendations, including going beyond Facebook's current ban of explicit white nationalism, to also include content that supports the ideology even if the terms "white nationalism" or "white separatism" are not used.

 "When you scale a sizable part of Mount Everest, are you making progress?
 Yes, but have you reached the summit?
 No. So we haven't reached the summit by any means, but we have really put a few stakes in the ground, and gotten the company to understand that these are platform wide concerns, and that civil rights values and principles and laws should be applied across the platform," Laura Murphy, the civil rights and civil liberties advocate Facebook brought on to lead the audit, told Motherboard in a phone call.